AresEkb/AresEkb.github.io/cv.md

 Also, I trained analysts of UML, OCL, BPMN, XSD, etc., advised them on modelling issues, and controlled the modelling quality.
 I developed plugins for Rational Software Architect Designer to simplify the work of analysts.

+I participated in writing the "Methodology for the development, maintenance and use of code lists and classifiers that are part of the unified system of normative and reference information of the EAEU" (not yet approved).
+Analyzed code lists used in the EAEU member states, developed some harmonized code lists.

 #### Improved analogue of SWIFT MyStandards for The Central Bank of the Russian Federation

 This was my second major project in this company.
 The Bank of Russia decided to use ISO 20022 for financial messages.
 One of the main drawbacks of ISO 20022 is that it does not offer a mechanism for formal description of message validation rules.
 Usually rules are described in natural language and then implemented manually in programming language.
 We proposed to describe these rules on the formal Object Constraint Language (OCL) and then generate XSLT, Java, and other implementations for the required platforms.
 This allows one to completely exclude developers from the process of rule development and save significant resources.
 The idea is mentioned in the Bank of Russia Standard STO BR NPS-1.0-2017 "Financial messages in the NPS.
 General terms".